Should I Turn Myself In And Expect Leniency In A Federal Criminal Case?

 After your arrest, you will be brought reasonably promptly to a magistrate judge for an initial appearance.
 During that hearing, the issue of bond will be determined and your will be given a scheduling order setting the case for trial.
 The Speedy Trial Act has fairly short deadlines, but they can be changed later by agreement of the parties.

-If you hire a competent federal criminal defense attorney, he or she should be able to negotiate the time and circumstances of your surrender with the prosecutor.
+If you hire a competent felony criminal defense attorney, he or she should be able to negotiate the time and circumstances of your surrender with the prosecutor.

 Should I Work With Federal Authorities In My Federal Criminal Case?